Boris-Em/BEMSimpleLineGraph/README.md

 Next, implement the two following methods:

 1 - This method gets called when the user touches the graph.
-The parameter <i> index </i> is the closest index (X-Axis) from the user's finger position.
+The parameter `index` is the closest index (X-Axis) from the user's finger position.

-	- (void)didTouchGraphWhithClosestIndex:(int)index
+	- (void)didTouchGraphWhithClosestIndex:(int)index {
-	{
 		// Here you could change the text of a UILabel with the value of the closest index for example.
 	}

 2 - This method gets called when the user stops touching the graph.
-The parameter <i> index </i> is the closest index (X-Axis) from the user's last finger position.
+The parameter `index` is the closest index (X-Axis) from the user's last finger position.

-	- (void)didReleaseGraphWhithClosestIndex:(float)index;
-	{
+	- (void)didReleaseGraphWithClosestIndex:(float)index {
 		// Set the UIlabel alpha to 0 for example.
 	}